 The Cat S42 H+ only missed the top spot due to the RAM size, which isn’t a huge issue.
 As they’re both ideal for journalism, however, we had to find something negative.
 Its offers germ defense, tactile use with gloves, sun glare resistance, and a rugged design.
 All required features for support in various environments and conditions.

 The Sonim RS60 is a lightweight, ultra-durable, portable handheld computer with Smart Scanner.
 It operates on Android 10 and is powered by a fantastic 8000mAh removable battery.
 This mobile computer is engineered to handle challenging working environments with features for a user-friendly experience.
 There’s no need to worry about inevitable drops or mishaps.
 No matter what the environment, it has the best-rugged certification for handheld devices.
-Therefore, it is drop, shock, dust, puncture, pressure-proof, and will still work after spending 30 minutes in 6.5 feet of water.
+Therefore, it is drop, shock, dust, puncture, and pressure-proof, and will still work after spending 30 minutes in 6.5 feet of water.
 The 6-inch screen offers clear visibility in varying light conditions and tactile buttons with wet or gloved fingers.
 Journalists will love the autofocus feature on its dual front and rear cameras, offering 5MP and 13MP, respectively.

 - Qualcomm MSM8953 Pro Octa-core 2.2GHz chipset CPU